-Used mainly for working on vehicles and canal boats, the range of paints are of a high standard for signwriting and pinstriping.
-Reasonably priced and with additional support from their online resources, the Craftmaster brand is worth knowing.
+Used mainly for working on vehicles and canal boats, the range of paints is of a high standard for signwriting and pinstriping.
+Reasonably priced and with additional support from their online resources, the Craftmaster brand is worth knowing

 Arguably, the most famous and revered signwriting paint in the world; One Shot.